Originally published July 2023. Updated June 2026.

 Stabilization

-A crisis can be considered over when the situation has stabilized.
-This means that the initial incident has been addressed, contained, or resolved.
-For instance, a manufacturing company facing a product recall crisis due to a faulty component may end the crisis once the defective parts have been identified, recalled, and replaced.
+The crisis is operationally over when the situation has stabilized — the initial incident addressed, contained, or resolved.
+A manufacturer facing a recall on a faulty component ends the acute crisis once the defective parts are identified, recalled, and replaced.
+Stabilization is observable.
+The fix has happened.

 Stakeholder perception